 Why you can trust Nutri Advanced Every article on our site is researched thoroughly by our team of highly qualified nutritionists.
 Find out more about our editorial process.

 Millions of women in the UK regularly take oestrogen-containing medications such as the contraceptive pill or hormone replacement therapy (HRT).
-The contraceptive pill can be an effective way to avoid unwanted pregnancies, whilst HRT is used by women later in life to minimise uncomfortable symptoms associated with the menopause.
+The contraceptive pill can be an effective way to avoid unwanted pregnancies, whilst HRT1 is used by women later in life to minimise uncomfortable symptoms associated with the menopause.

 Whilst these medications are a really useful support for many, it’s important to understand that they can have negative effects on many essential nutrients too.
 When nutrients start to become imbalanced, the knock-on health effects can be widespread, so it’s important to understand which ones you are most at risk of so you can take steps to bring them back into balance.

 In this article, we take a closer look at some of the nutrients that may be affected by oestrogen-containing medications such as the contraceptive pill or HRT and what you can do about this.

 • Iodine – Many of the common brands of contraceptive pill and HRT contain a synthetic form of oestrogen such as estradiol or ethinyl estradiol, which may impact cellular ability for iodine uptake.
 Iodine is an important mineral for fertility2, is needed by the body to make thyroid hormones, is essential for immune function, for breast and prostate health and supports the ability of the liver to detoxify harmful substances such as mercury, fluoride and bromide.